process-analytics/bpmn-visualization-examples/examples/custom-behavior/apply-css-classes/README.md

 ```

 ⚠️ Highlighting path currently requires to identify all elements by their ids: `bpmn-visualization` will provide some API
-to simplify this in the future, see the [issue #930](https://github.com/process-analytics/bpmn-visualization-js/issues/930) of the bpmn-visualization-js repository.
+to simplify this in the future, see the [issue #930](https://github.com/process-analytics/bpmn-visualization-js/issues/930) in the repository of `bpmn-visualization`.